 The American Cancer Society recommends that men at average risk “consider” screening beginning at age 50.
 High-risk men should consider it at age 45 or even age 40 if they are very high risk.
 After age 70, most men of average health can stop prostate cancer screenings.

 During the discussion, your doctor will advise you about screening details and possible treatments.
 The advice will be based on your age, general health, and preferences.
-Men who don’t have symptoms and whose life expectancy is less than ten years do not need screening.
+Men who don’t have prostate cancer symptoms and whose life expectancy is less than ten years do not need screening.
 It will not provide any benefit during their remaining lifespan.

 Benefits of Prostate Cancer Screening